CHEM 101

 In this context, the unit s−1 gets a special designation, hertz (Hz), so we will write the answer as 5.60 × 1014 Hz.

 As stated above, waves carry energy, but how much energy?
 The energy a wave carries is related to its amplitude, which is one-half the distance between the wave's crest (highest point) and trough (lowest point).
 We can readily agree that a tsunami carries much more energy than a pond ripple.
-The amount of energy delivered by travelling waves such as ocean waves, sound waves, or the waves of EM radiation is time-dependent, so we can alternatively relate wave amplitude to power, or energy per unit time.
+The amount of energy delivered by traveling waves such as ocean waves, sound waves, or the waves of EM radiation is time-dependent, so we can alternatively relate wave amplitude to power, or energy per unit time.
 The power carried by a wave is proportional to the square of its amplitude and the square of its frequency.
 A related quantity, intensity (I) is defined as the power transmitted by the wave per unit area normal to the direction of propagation.
 (Waves such as light or sound from a point source are three-dimensional, as opposed to the one-dimensional waveform shown above.)
 The intensity of a wave is also proportional to the square of the wave amplitude.

 Mathematics of waves